How does phlebolysis work?

 - no risk of infection

-- patient is not restricted in any way after treatment
+- Patient is in no way restricted after treatment